 A verse that keeps coming to mind is Philippians 2:12 and it ends saying, “continue to work out your salvation with fear and trembling.”

 The problem is that we are working out our salvations so publicly that I’m not sure it is always helpful or loving or beneficial.
-I’m not sure the “truth in love” applies sometimes.
+I’m not sure the truth is always being shared in love.
 I’m not sure the “fear and trembling” part is being remembered.

 Casting Crowns says,

 “When we love, we earn the right to speak the truth

 When we speak truth, we show the world we truly love

 I’m not pointing my finger, I’m holding out my hand

 I lay it all on the line now to see God save my friend

 Let my life and my words be the proof

 The truth is that the debate needs to end.